-This is a guest post by Indian blogger Shalu Sharma, who recently published a book called “Essential Words and Phrases for Travellers to India.”
-To learn some of the basic phrases you will need, and to buy the book, read on.
+This is a guest post by Indian blogger Shalu Sharma, who published a book called “Essential Words and Phrases for Travellers to India.”
+To learn basic Hindi words and phrases you will need, and to buy the book, read on.

 Where exactly is Hindi spoken?

 Hindi can be spoken in most parts of India, especially the urban areas.
 It is the main language of the states of Delhi, Uttar Pradesh, Bihar, Jharkhand, Haryana, Madhya Pradesh, Chhattisgarh, Himachal Pradesh and Rajasthan.
 Hindi is the national language of India and it is thought that 60% of India’s population speak Hindi.
 The other 40% can understand Hindi to some extent.

 In most North and Central Indian states where Hindi is not the main language — such as West Bengal, Gujarat, Punjab, Odisha, Maharashtra and states in the North East — you should be able to get away with speaking Hindi.
 People belonging to these states have no objections to Hindi and Hindi is even taught as a secondary language.

 In some South Indian states such as Andhra Pradesh and Karnataka many people will respond if you speak Hindi with them.
 However, two South Indian states where Hindi is not spoken, and even discouraged, are Tamil Nadu and Kerala.
 But, in recent years, even people from these states are watching more Hindi movies than ever before and getting to know the Hindi language.
 So if you were to polish up on some Hindi before going to India, it will prove to be a valuable asset no matter where you are going.